alleyinteractive/ad-layers/README.md

 ### Title
 The standard WordPress title field acts as a label to reference this ad layer.

-### Ad Slots
+### Ad Units
-Click "Add an ad unit" to add one or more ad slots that are part of this ad layer.
+Click "Add an ad unit" to add one or more ad units that are part of this ad layer.

 ### Page Types
 Click "Add a page type" to add one or more pages on which this layer can appear.